Baked Cottage Cheese Egg Muffins

 Okay, now that you know you need cottage cheese and veggies to make these Baked Cottage Cheese Egg Muffins. you may be wondering what else is in them.
 Here’s the complete breakdown:

-In a large bowl, whisk together the eggs, heavy cream, cheddar cheese, herbs, paprika, salt, and pepper.
-(The full ingredient list and recipe instructions are in the printable recipe card below.)
+1. In a large bowl, whisk together the eggs, heavy cream, shredded cheddar cheese, herbs, and spices.
+Then, stir in the sautéed vegetables, and cottage cheese.

 Voila, my friends.
 Your Baked Cottage Cheese Egg Muffins are ready to be enjoyed.
 You and your dear ones are going to love them!